-AFGHANISTAN IN CRISIS:
+AFGHANISTAN IN CRISIS

-What is Central Asia Institute doing to help?
+What Central Asia Institute is Doing to Help

 Among Central Asia Institute’s greatest concerns is that the Taliban’s harsh restrictions on education will leave an entire generation of Afghan girls (and boys) illiterate and without the skills to participate in society and build a better future.
 To address this, CAI has been working closely with its in-country partners to establish community-based primary schools.